Saramambin/Curso2025-2026-DataScience/HandsOn/Group07/selfAssessmentHandsOn4.md

 * [x] Does not contain a double slash (`//`)

-  * Confirmed by inspecting the RDF output.
+  * Confirmed in the RDF output.

 ---